 Charlene Giannetti, editor of Woman Around Town, is the recipient of six awards from the New York Press Club for articles that have appeared on the website.
 A graduate of Syracuse University’s S.I.
 Newhouse School of Public Communications, Charlene began her career working for a newspaper in Pennsylvania, then wrote for several publications in Washington, covering environment and energy policy.
 In New York, she was an editor at Business Week magazine and her articles have appeared in many newspapers and magazines including the New York Times.
 She is the author of 11 non-fiction books, eight for parents of young adolescents written with Margaret Sagarese, including "The Roller-Coaster Years," "Cliques," and "Boy Crazy."
 She and Margaret have been keynote speakers at many events and have appeared on the Today Show, CBS Morning, FOX News, CNN, MSNBC, NPR, and many others.
 Charlene divides her time between homes in Manhattan and Alexandria, Virginia.
 Her new book is "Parenting in a Social Media World."
 View All Posts By Charlene Giannetti »

 Alix Cohen is the recipient of eight New York Press Club Awards for work published on this venue.
 Her writing history began with poetry, segued into lyrics and took a commercial detour while holding executive positions in product development, merchandising, and design.
 A cultural sponge, she now turns her diverse personal and professional background to authoring pieces about culture/the arts with particular interest in artists/performers and entrepreneurs.
 Theater, music, art/design are lifelong areas of study and passion.
-She is a voting member of Drama Desk.
+She is a voting member of Drama Desk and Drama League.
 Alix’s professional experience in women’s fashion fuels writing in that area.
-Besides Woman Around Town, the journalist writes for Times Square Chronicles, Cabaret Scenes, and Theater Pizzazz.
-Additional pieces have been published by The New York Post, The National Observer’s Playground Magazine, Pasadena Magazine, and ifashionnetwork.
+Besides Woman Around Town, the journalist writes for Cabaret Scenes, Broadway World, and Theater Pizzazz.
+Additional pieces have been published by The New York Post, The National Observer’s Playground Magazine, Pasadena Magazine, Times Square Chronicles, and ifashionnetwork.
 She lives in Manhattan.
 Of course.
 View All Posts By Alix Cohen »

 Marti Davidson Sichel is incredibly pleased by her good fortune to join such an impressive lineup of talented contributors.
 A voracious reader from her earliest years, her parents were more than once called to the principal’s office to discuss her overly advanced free-reading materials.
 (They loved that.)
 Exposure to all of those big words clearly left a mark.
 After a brief dalliance with poetry in college (everyone experiments in college), the acquisition of an English degree and several years spent working to change other people’s words, Marti was positively brimming over with words of her own.
 Her background and interests lean heavily toward the scientific, but she has always had a huge place in her heart for all things theatrical, which has come to serve her well.
 A 2014 New York Press Club award winner (for excellence in journalism, sub-category Entertainment News, sub-category Internet), Marti finds the schlep in from Connecticut as exciting as ever.
 When not editing or writing (and even sometimes when editing or writing), Marti often can be found with her headphones firmly in place.
 If she’s not singing along, it’s either NPR or the BBC or a comedy interview podcast.
 View All Posts By Marti Sichel »